shaopu1225/starter-hugo-academic/content/post/distributed system course by Martin Kleppmann/index.md

   A node is faulty if it crashes (at any moment).

-  After crashing, it sopts executing forever.
+  After crashing, it stops executing forever.

 - **Crash-recovery** (fail-recovery)